 Grant Accountability Requirements

 All financial records and supporting documents shall be retained by subrecipients for three (3) years following the closure of the agency’s most recent audit report.
+Some records should be kept permanently.
+Programs should receive guidance from an independent auditor as to what is appropriate for their agency in regards to record retention.

 The following are exceptions to the standard record retention period: